mahtab-vafaee/LatticeWorks/README.md

 We welcome submissions.
 If you'd like to contribute please file a pull request or post an issue.
 Thanks!

 # License <a name="License"></a>
-LatticeWorks is provided under the[MIT license](https://github.com/mahtab-vafaee/LatticeWorks/blob/main/LICENSE).
+LatticeWorks is provided under the [MIT license](https://github.com/mahtab-vafaee/LatticeWorks/blob/main/LICENSE).